-- (1) Mastering in technical skills in the selected areas of expertise. - (2) Broadly required managerial skills: interpersonal and conceptual skills. - (3) A deep understanding of how to do business in the U.S. - (4) An integrated body of knowledge of business operations and management. - (5) Be competent in organizing, planning, leading and controlling a meeting, a group or an organization. - (6) Be able to diagnose organizational problems, and prescribe ways to solve them.(7) Be able to link everything globally, and setup a vision, a sound strategy for an organization.
+- 1. Mastery of technical skills in the selected areas of expertise. - 2.
+Broadly required managerial skills: interpersonal and conceptual skills. - 3.
+A deep understanding of how to do business in the U.S. - 4.
+An integrated body of knowledge of business operations and management. - 5.
+Competence in organizing, planning, leading and controlling a meeting, a group or an organization. - 6.
+Ability to diagnose organizational problems, and prescribe ways to solve them.

+7. Capacity to link concepts and situations globally, and set up a vision and a sound strategy for an organization.

-(8) Be able to design an effective management style that incorporates not only factors of an adequate leadership style, but also concerns of morality, ethical values, social responsibilities and cultural settings.
+8. Competence to design an effective management style that incorporates not only factors of an adequate leadership style, but also concerns of morality, ethical values, social responsibilities and cultural settings.

-(9) Be able to deal with critical situations such as difficult times and trouble spots.
+9. Capability to deal with critical situations such as difficult times and trouble spots.